What Do Those Intersection Traffic Light Cameras Do?

 Footage Recorded by You

 If you are involved in a car accident, you should take video footage of the accident scene yourself.
+This video should include the negligent driver’s vehicle, your car, and any debris.
+Include anything else like the intersection and everything around you.

-This video should include the negligent driver’s vehicle, your car, any debris, and anything else like the intersection and everything around you.
 You should also record video or take pictures of your injuries if they are visible.
-This evidence of your injuries from the accident scene can be crucial evidence alongside your medical records.
+This evidence of your minor or catastrophic injuries from the accident scene can be crucial evidence alongside your medical records.

 Do not delete any videos or photos you took at the accident scene until your attorney has copies of them.
 Ideally, it is best to wait until your case is over.